Wednesday, April 10, 2024

 2. With an absentee ballot by mail,

-3. Or in person by absentee ballot via your clerk’s office or other designated location (aka early vote) beginning on Tuesday, March 19th.
+3. Or in person by absentee ballot at your clerk’s office or other officially designated area (aka “early vote”) which is available now.

-Go to MyVote.wi.gov and make a request for your absentee ballot to be sent to you by mail in just seconds.
-In Wisconsin, any registered voter can vote absentee - no reasons or excuses needed.
-Request your ballot for the April election today.
-The sooner you make your request, the more likely you are to receive it and be able to send back your ballot in time for it to be counted.
+How to request an absentee ballot by mail: Go to MyVote.wi.gov and make a request to your municipal clerk for your absentee ballot to be sent to you by mail.
+In Wisconsin, any registered voter can vote absentee - no excuses needed.
+Request your ballot for the April election TODAY.
+The sooner you make your request, the more likely you are to receive and be able to send back your ballot in time for it to be counted.
+Be sure to follow the instructions when filling out your ballot and double check to make sure the ballot envelope is complete, including your witness's name and complete address.
+Remember, if you return your ballot in person, you must return your own ballot!
+However, voters with disabilities can have assistance when returning a ballot.
+(More information from the Wisconsin Election Commission.)
+If you still have your mailed ballot, please return it today.

-On Your Ballot: Get to know who wants to represent you and which candidates best represent your values and share your views before you vote.
+On Your Ballot: Get to know who wants to represent you and which candidates best represent your values before you vote.
+Find candidate and ballot information from the League of Women Voters of Wisconsin at Vote411 including ballot referenda that you answer with a yes or no vote.
 Many local papers across the state will also publish candidate interviews prior to the election.
-The League of Women Voters of Wisconsin will go live with Vote411.org on Friday, March 8.

-Wisconsin's youngest voters need to stay engaged and should plan to vote in 2024.
-Are you a college student voting in Wisconsin?
-Or do you know a student who wants to vote in Wisconsin?
+Wisconsin's younger and relatively new voters should be preparing to vote too.
 Here is important information from the Common Cause Wisconsin website to share: Three Things College Students Need to Do To Vote in Wisconsin

-Voters with disabilities have the right to an accessible polling place.
-This includes the right to use an accessible voting machine, assistance marking a ballot, and voting curbside.
-Call the Disability Rights Wisconsin Voter Hotline: 1-844-347-8683.
+• Voters with disabilities have the right to an accessible polling place, including using an accessible voting machine, getting assistance marking a ballot, and using curbside voting.
+Call the Disability Rights Wisconsin Voter Hotline for assistance: 1-844-347-8683.
 Or email: info@disabilityvote.org.
-Additional online resources are at the Wisconsin Disability Vote Coalition website
+Additional online resources are also at the Wisconsin Disability Vote Coalition website.

 --------------------------